projectstorm/react-diagrams/README.md

 ## Run the demos

-After running `yarn install` and `yarn build`, you must then run: `cd diagrams-demo-gallery && yarn run start`
+After running `pnpm install` and `pnpm build`, you must then run: `cd diagrams-demo-gallery && pnpm run start`

 ## Building from source